-- xxv authorizing the Meeting to be held via remote communication on June 24, 2022, setting the record date for the Meeting, and authorizing the CEO to execute the information statement; - xxvi approval of the agenda for the Meeting; - xxvii approval of Corporate Governance Nomination & Remuneration Committee's recommendation regarding the final list of nominees for directors for election at the Meeting; - xxviii the acts of the officers those taken to implement the resolutions of the Board and its Committees; and - xxix matters covered in the disclosures to the SEC and/or the PSE. - (c) Appointment of external auditor.
+approval of Corporate Governance Nomination & Remuneration Committee's recommendation regarding the final list of nominees for directors for election at the Meeting;

+xxviii the acts of the officers those taken to implement the resolutions of the Board and its Committees;

+xxix matters covered in the disclosures to the SEC and/or the PSE.

+(c) Appointment of external auditor.